Google Algorithm Update 2024: December Spam Update

 What Danny Sullivan Confirmed About the August 2024 Update:

-- Purpose of Core Updates: Core updates aim to improve Google Search for everyone, like major software updates that impact user experience.
+- Purpose of Core Updates: Google core updates aim to improve Google Search for everyone, like major software updates that impact user experience.

 - Small Publishers Focus: August 2024 update focuses on rewarding smaller, independent sites with great content, and future updates will continue to support these publishers.